Filter

 Pilars of Capitalism

-As a teacher of design, foresight and sustainable business models, I understand the challenges of engaging students and stakeholders in critical discussions about capitalism.
-Many people have a limited understanding of capitalism and how it…
+As a teacher of design, foresight and sustainable business models, I often encounter the challenges of engaging students and stakeholders in critical discussions about capitalism.
+Many people have a limited understanding of capitalism and how it shapes our society, often confusing it with democracy, freedom, and innovation.
+This confusion can…

 Sense-Jamming